alwaysdata/documentation/e-mails/use-an-e-mail-address/index.en.md

 When you change your password via the webmail, you will need to log out and log back in.
 {{% /notice %}}

+## Whitelist

+To be sure to receive emails from specific addresses and domains, they can be defined in **Emails > Configuration**.
+The incoming antispam will no longer affect their emails.

+Mails sent to these addresses will always undergo the [antispam validation]({{< ref "e-mails/delivery#notation-system" >}}).

 ## Notes

 - The e-mails are saved in [Maildir](https://en.wikipedia.org/wiki/Maildir) format in directory `$HOME/admin/mail`,